“Blood Clots and Black Holes”

 This part of the Archives was tighter but more neatly arranged than the main part, and everything here was covered in a thicker, more even layer of dust.
 Instead of on aging wooden shelves, the tomes and scrolls of the classified section dwelled in locked iron cages.

 “Why might you be interested in such a thing?”
 Loris-Beckett spared Jules a cock-browed glance over her shoulder.

 It wasn’t her place to ask him something like that.
 But Jules decided the more information he gave her the more she might be able to help him.
 “I may have encountered one, in the course of an investigation into some apostate activity in Chicago.”

-Loris-Beckett came to a sudden standstill and leveled a look at him, disquiet in her gaze.
+Loris-Beckett came to a sudden standstill, leveled a sharp look at him.
 “Is that so?”

 “Have you mentioned this to the Master-General?”

 “Not yet.
 I thought first I’d try to—”